 11.7 Change Confirmation

-Within 30 days of BPA’s presentation to «Customer Name» of the additional charges determined in section 11.6, «Customer Name» shall provide BPA with written notice whether it will proceed with its request to change its purchase obligation.
+Within 30 calendar days of BPA’s presentation to «Customer Name» of the additional charges determined in section 11.6, «Customer Name» shall provide BPA with written notice whether it will proceed with its request to change its purchase obligation.

 End SLICE/BLOCK template.